-Summer is the perfect time to hold a get together for your friends and family.
-The kids are out of school, daylight lasts longer and the weather is perfect for using outdoor spaces for entertaining.
-IKO Community Management has some helpful tips to get the planning the perfect summer party!
+The end of summer is the perfect time to hold a get together for your friends and family.
+The kids aren't quite in school yet, daylight still lasts long into the evening and the weather is perfect for using outdoor spaces for entertaining.
+IKO Community Management has some helpful tips for planning the perfect end of summer party!

 - First and foremost, send your HOA board a quick email to make sure that you’re following noise guidelines and any other rules that may apply to your gathering, especially if it’s outside and/or in the evening hours.
 This will make sure your party entertains while being courteous to others.

 - Send out invitations!
 Summer is a very busy time of the year for most families, especially those with school-aged children, and it’s a good idea to send out invitations at least 3 weeks in advance.
 You can send out print invitations, create an event on Facebook, or give your friends a phone call, as long as you give your guests plenty of notice.
 If you’re holding your event at a pool, make sure your guests know to bring a suit!

 - Summer parties are a great opportunity to get to know your neighbors.
 If you wave to your neighbor every morning as you’re leaving for work but have never interact beyond that, stick an invitation in his mailbox!
 This not only creates happy neighbors but it also helps to enrich the sense of community in your HOA community.

 - Pinterest is a great planning tool, especially for those new to entertaining.
 It’s a great place to find ideas, gather your thoughts, and organize a unique celebration with your personal style in mind.
 Another great place to turn is your friends and neighbors who throw parties.
 Their experience will lead you in the right direction.